Wayne County, Georgia

 How often does a gravel driveway need to be regraded?

-In Wayne County, Georgia, most gravel driveways benefit from regrading every 1–3 years, depending on traffic volume and rainfall exposure.
+Most gravel driveways benefit from regrading every 1–3 years, depending on traffic volume and rainfall exposure.
 Southeast Georgia's wet summers and heavy rain events accelerate gravel migration and surface erosion.
 High-traffic rural driveways accessed daily by trucks or farm equipment may need attention annually.
 Light-use residential driveways in good base condition can often go 2–3 years between regrades.
 Annual inspection after heavy rain seasons helps catch developing ruts or drainage issues before they become expensive repairs.

 Can you install a gravel driveway on a slope?

-In Wayne County, Georgia, yes — slopes are common on rural properties and can be handled correctly with proper base preparation and drainage planning.
+Yes — slopes are common on rural properties and can be handled correctly with proper base preparation and drainage planning.
 The key is establishing the right grade, thoroughly compacting the base so it doesn't shift on the slope, and building in drainage features at the bottom and sides to prevent runoff from channeling straight down the surface.
 Driveways steeper than about 10% benefit from drainage breaks — short level sections or culvert crossings that interrupt flow down the slope.
 We assess each property's grade and drainage situation before recommending the approach.

 How much gravel do I need for a driveway?

-In Wayne County, Georgia, the amount of gravel needed depends on driveway length, width, and desired depth.
+The amount of gravel needed depends on driveway length, width, and desired depth.
 A standard 12-foot-wide driveway needing 4 inches of gravel requires about 1.5 tons of stone per 10 linear feet — so a 300-foot driveway would need approximately 45 tons for one layer.
 Most full installations include a 4–6 inch compacted crusher run base plus a 2–3 inch surface layer, meaning 80–120 or more tons for a 300-foot rural driveway.
 We calculate the exact material quantity as part of the free quote process so you don't overorder or run short.

 What is the difference between #57 stone and crusher run?

-In Wayne County, Georgia, #57 stone and crusher run serve different roles in a well-built driveway. #57 stone is clean 3/4-inch crushed stone with no fine particles — it drains well and provides a clean surface layer.
+#57 stone and crusher run serve different roles in a well-built driveway. #57 stone is clean 3/4-inch crushed stone with no fine particles — it drains well and provides a clean surface layer.
 Crusher run is a mix of crushed stone and stone dust — the dust particles fill gaps and bind the material together when compacted, creating a firm, dense base.
 For driveways on the coastal plain of southeast Georgia, crusher run is almost always the base layer because it compacts tightly and resists shifting in sandy soil. #57 stone goes on top as the finished surface where a cleaner look is preferred.

 How do you fix ruts in a gravel driveway?

-In Wayne County, Georgia, ruts form when a driveway's base layer has lost compaction — often from saturated conditions or heavier-than-expected vehicle traffic.
+Ruts form when a driveway's base layer has lost compaction — often from saturated conditions or heavier-than-expected vehicle traffic.
 Filling ruts with surface stone is a temporary fix if the base underneath has failed.
 The right repair removes the loose material in the rut, re-compacts the subbase, packs in fresh crusher run in layers, and then finishes with surface gravel.
 Persistent rutting in the same spots usually indicates a base drainage issue — the ground is staying too wet to carry the load.
 We identify the underlying cause before recommending the repair approach.

 How wide should a gravel driveway be?